How to Write Nursing Notes (20+ Nursing Note Examples)

 20

-When writing a nursing note, the nurse should consider the next staff attending to the patient as they would be the one using the note.
+When writing a note, the nurse should consider the next staff attending to the patient as they would be the one using it.
 They should also be thinking long-term as references to the note might be needed in the future.
 A complete summary of the patient’s condition, treatment administered, and improvements should be documented appropriately.

-The listed should be stated correctly In the nursing note;
+The listed should be stated correctly in the note:

 • The Date and time